RobertDWhite/WhiteMatterTech/content/posts/encrypted-matrix-notification-hub/index.md

 ## Naming and Delegation

 My `server_name` is `white.fm` while Synapse actually runs at `matrix.white.fm`.
-That split is deliberate: user identifiers read `@robert:white.fm`, and the homeserver can move later without breaking a single identifier.
+That split is deliberate; user identifiers read `@robert:white.fm`, and the homeserver can move later without breaking a single identifier.

 ```yaml
 server_name: "white.fm"